14 day free trial, no credit card required →

 The platform generated approximately $60 billion in total revenue in 2025, and creators keep 55% of ad revenue on long-form videos — one of the most generous splits in the industry.
 But ad revenue is just the beginning.
 YouTube Shopping grew 5x year-over-year with 500,000+ creators enrolled, and new features like dynamic branded segments and YouTube Courses are creating entirely new revenue streams.

 This guide covers 15 monetization methods with real RPM data, eligibility thresholds, and earnings estimates by subscriber count.
+For the latest platform data, see our YouTube statistics roundup.

 YouTube Partner Program: The Foundation